-P370+P378 n case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
-P305+P351+P338 IN EYES: Rinse cautiously with water for several minutes.
+P370+P378 In case of fire: Use water jets to extinguish.
+P305+P351+P338 N EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P312 Call a POISON CENTER/doctor/physician/first aider/if you feel unwell.
+P312 all a POISON CENTER/doctor/physician/first aider/if you feel unwell.
 P337+P313 If eye irritation persists: Get medical advice/attention.
 P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.